sevenredreturns/SeniorProjectSpring2021/SteamAuthentication-main/README.md

 **For any general PHP or SQL problems please use [stackoverflow](http://stackoverflow.com/) or similar, else we will generally close these straight away if created here, thanks!**

-## Download

-Please note the main repository is constantly being updated so may contain bugs and other bleeding edge risks.
-For a stable download please visit the releases page: https://github.com/SmItH197/SteamAuthentication/releases

 ## Foreword

 Thanks goes to: